akashrachakonda/campusCare/README.md

 # campusCare

-CampusCare is a dynamic and user-friendly website designed to address and resolve student concerns effectively within our college community.
+"CampusCare" is a dynamic and user-friendly website designed to address and resolve student concerns effectively within our college community.
+This innovative platform offers students a convenient and transparent way to voice their complaints, feedback, and suggestions, fostering a more inclusive and responsive campus environment.

 ---